Wilson loops on the Coulomb branch of $N=4$ super-Yang-Mills: Circular Wilson loop

 The string action, in these notations, integrates to

 where

-The whole answer is of course real in spite of the imaginary $i$ appearing here and there.
+The whole answer is of course real inspite of the imaginary $i$ appearing here and there.

-The action as written is a function of an auxiliary parameter $\epsilon $, arising as a constant of integration, but we would like to express the action through the geometric data, in this case the radius of the circle and the position of the brane.
-Those can only enter through the ratio $z_0/R$.
+The action as written is a function of an auxiliary parameter $\epsilon $, and we would like to express the action through the geometric data, in this case the radius of the circle and the position of the brane that only enter through their ratio $z_0/R$.
 To this end, we can use the boundary conditions on $z(\sigma )$ together with representation (\ref{g-alpha}).
 The conservation law (\ref{dilaton}) divided by $1+g^2$ and integrated from $g_*=\sqrt{\epsilon }$ to infinity gives $\alpha $ evaluated at the position of the brane.
 The boundary conditions require that this equals $\ln (z_0/R)$.
 Introducing a useful notation:

 the result can be compactly written as

 In terms of the standard elliptic integrals,